yuvanvishnupandi/calculator/README.md

 # A Simple Math Calculator using only HTML, CSS and JS

 A simple yet **aesthetic** calculator with a **wavy animated background**, **glassmorphism UI**, and **smooth button hover effects**.
 Built with **HTML, CSS, and JavaScript**, this project is beginner-friendly and easy to understand.
+Clik here to view the calculator 👉 https://calculator-flame-gamma-23.vercel.app/

 ---